12 Uncertainty

 There are several approaches to resampling:

-• Bootstrapping involves repeatedly drawing samples with replacement.
+- Bootstrapping involves repeatedly drawing samples with replacement.

-• In subsampling, you repeatedly draw samples without replacement.
+- In subsampling, you repeatedly draw samples without replacement.

-• With cross-validation, you split your data into k-junks of equal size.
-Cross-validation is particularly useful when you need separate data splits for training and estimation, as in performance estimation (see Chapter 8).
+- With cross-validation, you split your data into k-junks of equal size.
+Cross-validation is particularly useful when you need separate data splits for training and estimation, as in performance estimation (see Chapter 7).

 Strategies for noisy or missing data

 Measurement errors and missing data may look different from the outside, but when you think about it, they are similar.
 A very noisy feature value can just as well be seen as missing.
-And a missing value that is imputed can also be considered noisy.
-This similarity is reflected in the shared data cleaning strategies for dealing with them:
+And, a missing value that is imputed can also be considered noisy.
+This similarity is reflected in the shared data-cleaning strategies for dealing with them:

-• Remove the feature: If a feature is generally super noisy and often missing, we recommend removing it.
+- Remove the feature: If a feature is generally super noisy and often missing, we recommend removing it.
 This way, you can ignore the data error but potentially have a higher feature selection error.
 Therefore, removing features may be a bad idea if the feature is highly informative about the target.
 For example, removing the snow-water equivalent from your forecast model will decrease forecast performance.

-• Impute missing values: If the missingness is random (MAR), we recommend using data imputation strategies.
+- Impute missing values: If the missingness is random (MAR), we recommend using data imputation strategies.
 Ideally, the imputation process takes into account your domain knowledge and data dependencies.
 Note that imputing missing values based on domain knowledge is itself only a guess.
 The imputation will sometimes be incorrect.

-• Improve the measurement: If the missingness is not at random (MNAR), the only good strategy is to get rid of the reason for the missingness and collect new data.
+- Improve the measurement: If the missingness is not at random (MNAR), the only good strategy is to get rid of the reason for the missingness and collect new data.

-13.7 Minimizing uncertainty
+12.7 Minimizing uncertainty

 Most, if not all, uncertainties can, in principle, be minimized.
 Some are just harder to minimize than others.
 While the goal is to minimize that total uncertainty, the only strategy for doing so is to minimize the individual uncertainties that arise from different sources:

-• Task uncertainty
+- Task uncertainty

-• To minimize the expected feature selection error, select features that are highly predictive and contain little noise.
+- To minimize the expected feature selection error, select features that are highly predictive and contain little noise.
 Omit features that do not add new information to your model.

-• Distribution uncertainty
+- Distribution uncertainty

-• To minimize the expected distribution error, collect or simulate training data that is representative of the deployment distribution.
+- To minimize the expected distribution error, collect or simulate training data that is representative of the deployment distribution.
 For example, training your model only on data from the 1970s may be a bad idea given the changed distribution of extreme weather events.

-• Model uncertainty
+- Model uncertainty

-• To find an appropriate model class and hyperparameters, two strategies can be helpful: Either start with simple models and increase complexity until there is no performance gain, or start with a complex model and sequentially decrease complexity until there is a performance drop.
+- To find an appropriate model class and hyperparameters, two strategies can be helpful: Either start with simple models and increase complexity until there is no performance gain or start with a complex model and sequentially decrease complexity until there is a performance drop.

-• Data uncertainty
+- Data uncertainty

-• To minimize the expected sample error, the best strategy is to collect more data.
-Active learning can help you select the data that will reduce uncertainty the most (see the active learning in Chapter 12).
+- To minimize the expected sample error, the best strategy is to collect more data.
+Active learning can help you select the data that will reduce uncertainty the most (see the active learning in Chapter 11).
 However, active learning is impossible in domains like water supply forecasting, where control over the data-generating mechanism is limited.

-13.8 Calibrating uncertainty measures
+12.8 Calibrating uncertainty measures

 Say you have studied the sources of uncertainty, quantified them, and perhaps even minimized them.
 Of course, you want to interpret the values in your uncertainty estimates as true probabilities.
 But there is often a problem with these “probabilities”.
 The fact that your uncertainty estimate has a 90% confidence does not necessarily mean that the actual probability is 90%.
 Probabilities can be miscalibrated – the estimated probabilities don’t match the true outcome probabilities.

 What does calibration mean in more formal terms?
-Say we are in a regression setting, such as the water supply forecasting problem.
+Say you are in a regression setting, such as the water supply forecasting problem.
 We denote the prediction by \(\hat{Y}\) and the uncertainty estimate for \(\hat{Y}\) with confidence \(c\) by \(u_c(\hat{Y})\).
 We say that the uncertainties are perfectly calibrated if for all \(c\in[0,1]\) holds:

 \[ \mathbb{P}(Y\in u_c(\hat{Y}))=c. \]

 For example, the hydrologist’s certainty of 10% that the water supply in the Beaver River will be less than 6.3 thousand acre-feet is calibrated if the actual water supply in the Beaver River is less than 6.3 thousand acre-feet only 10% of the time.
-Calibration be similarly defined for classification tasks.
+Calibration can be similarly defined for classification tasks.

 Miscalibration is not just an occasional problem.
 It is a fair default assumption that any uncertainty estimate is miscalibrated: